Historical Grant

 CfI: Boosting Fathers' Engagement to Improve Child Outcomes

-Innovate UK is funding phase 1 competition projects that build evidence-based interventions, products, tools, or service models to increase fathers’ engagement in learning and child development, with an overall budget of up to £2,000,000 and individual phase 1 contracts between £200,000 and £500,000 inclusive of VAT.
+Innovate UK ran a phase 1 Contracts for Innovation competition for evidence-based interventions, products, tools, or service models that increase fathers’ engagement in learning and child development.
+The closed cycle offered up to £2,000,000 in total, with individual phase 1 contracts between £200,000 and £500,000 inclusive of VAT.

 JJ Ben-Joseph, founder of FindMyMoney.App